 Covid-19 Coronavirus

-The Firearms Licensing Consultative Committee has been established for more than 15 years under the administration of the Department of Home Affairs.
-The Committee was most recently re-established in early 2020 with the intention that consideration begin in earnest of a proposed update to the Island’s existing firearms legislation particularly as 2020 is a Triennial year.
+The Firearms Licensing Consultative Committee (FLCC) has been established for more than 15 years under the administration of the Department of Home Affairs.
+The Committee was most recently re-established in early 2020 with the intention that consideration begin in earnest of a proposed update to the Island’s existing firearms legislation.
+Following a delay caused by the COVID-19 pandemic, the department is now in a position to re-establish the committee.

 The remit of the Committee is to consider the operation of firearms legislation with a particular emphasis on public safety and to report directly to the Department of Home Affairs on firearms issues.